AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <hr /><hr /><hr />
 Thanks to <a href="http://code.stonetip.com/">Jon Nehring</a> for coining "traxonomy" and sending the Ghostery screenshot.

+But there's more: <a href="http://www.trademob.com/pressrelease/40-percent-of-mobile-ad-clicks-are-fraudulent-or-accidental-according-to-new-study-by-trademob/">near-zero click-through rates</a>, <a href="http://adage.com/article/agency-news/media-agency-kickbacks-real/297707/">agency kickbacks</a>, <a href="http://www.bloomberg.com/news/articles/2014-11-07/high-speed-ad-traders-profit-by-arbitraging-your-eyeballs">high-freq price pumping</a> and <a href="https://techcrunch.com/2014/10/03/are-bots-hijacking-your-marketing-budget/">non-human trafficking</a>.
+Consult <a href="http://adcontrarian.blogspot.com/">The Ad Contrarian</a> for the complete why and how of ad-tech failures.

 <blockquote>
 Not only is ad tech cluttering up people's screens with ads that are designed to deliver accidental clicks that are near-impossible to avoid, those ads come with scripts to turn your user behavior into their big data -- and those scripts have significant bandwidth attached.
 In other words, a very significant chunk of your data plan, battery life and time waiting for sites to load are costs you pay to watch the very same ads that are messing up your customer experience.